Major highways in the UAE you should know about

 How many major highways are in Dubai?

-In Dubai, there are 6 major highways and several inter-city and intra-city roads.
+Dubai has 6 major highways and several inter-city and intra-city roads.
 These six connect Dubai with the other emirates.

 What is the toll system in Dubai?

 The electronic toll gate system in Dubai is called Salik.
-While driving through the toll roads in Dubai, a charge of AED 4 is deducted in one’s Salik account.
-You want to have a Salik Tag on your car for this to take place.
+While driving through the toll roads in Dubai, a charge of AED 4 (non-peak hour) is deducted from one’s Salik account.
+For peak hours, charges are AED 6.

 What is the toll system in Abu Dhabi?

-Abu Dhabi has an electronic road toll system, called DARB toll.
+Abu Dhabi has an electronic road toll system called DARB toll.
 These toll gates are located on four bridges leading to Abu Dhabi and deduct AED 4 from your DARB account.

 That’s all we have for you on the major highways in the UAE.
 Knowing these roads and where they take you is essential for everyone in the UAE.
 It eliminates, or at least reduces, the trouble of navigating across and within different emirates.
-It also helps you plan the best long drive in UAE – now that is definitely a winner!
+It also helps you plan the best long drive in the UAE – now that is definitely a winner!